-Purchasing or deploying a new tool or platform without first making the PM role a core and distinct organizational function, assigning quarterly and annual P&L accountability to it, and staffing it with the right people, would be the equivalent of applying a fresh coat of paint to a badly designed house.
+Purchasing or deploying a new tool or platform without first making the Product Management role a core and distinct organizational function, assigning quarterly and annual P&L accountability to it, and staffing it with the right people, would be the equivalent of applying a fresh coat of paint to a badly designed house.
 Sure, it might look fresh for a month or two but the house is still falling apart and it’s still hard to live in it.

-Regarding process, the PM function’s major process to manage is to define and communicate the short-range product roadmap/prioritization.
-The best practice I’ve seen here is for the PM to host an open product roadmap meeting once or twice a month.
+Regarding process, the Product Management function’s major process to manage is to define and communicate the short-range product roadmap/prioritization.
+The best practice I’ve seen here is for the Product Management to host an open product roadmap meeting once or twice a month.
 This means that whoever wants to influence the product roadmap can show up to that meeting and make their case.
 If someone doesn’t want to influence the product roadmap, then they don’t need to show up to that meeting.
 And if they miss that meeting, then they shouldn’t be allowed to jump in and sway those short-range prioritization decisions on the next release cycle.

 The benefit of this approach is that it allows for frequent enough influence into product prioritization decisions but also enough autonomy for the Product Development team to produce actual products/features.
 Product prioritization decisions shouldn’t be left to the daily or weekly whim.
 They need some stability and focus.
-It also allows the PM to have some sanity because they’re not being whipped this way and that way every day trying to accommodate an ever-changing array of feature requests.
+It also allows Product Management to have some sanity because they’re not being whipped this way and that way every day trying to accommodate an ever-changing array of feature requests.

 This suggested timing is just a guideline.
 If you are in a setting that requires more frequent adjustments to priorities, then you may have to have that prioritization meeting every week.
 If not, have it every quarter.
 Use your best judgement.

-The PM must also make communicating the short-range product roadmap cycle a regular priority.
+Product Management must also make communicating the short-range product roadmap cycle a regular priority.
 This can be done however makes the most sense for your company, including via meeting, email, groupware, or even a dedicated product roadmap tool like ProductPlan provides (shout out to my fellow local Santa Barbarian Jim Semick!)

 For metrics, also keep it simple.
 You don’t have to invest in a million-dollar ERP system just to figure out the exact profit margin to-the-penny of your various products.
 Start where you are.
 Guesstimates are good enough to begin.
-The spirit is for accountability on prioritization decisions to reside with the PM role and for it to have enough teeth behind its decisions to follow through and execute quickly.
+The spirit is for accountability on prioritization decisions to reside with the Product Management role and for it to have enough teeth behind its decisions to follow through and execute quickly.